tonyx/Sharpino/README.md

 - scripts to setup a Kafka topics corresponding to clusters of the sample application

 ## How to use it
-- You can run the sample application as a rest service by running the following command from the Sharpino.Sample folder:
+- You can run the sample application as a rest service by running the following command from Sharpino.Sample folder:
 ```bash
 dotnet run
 ```